Ubuntu-Danmark/ubuntudanmark.dk/wp-content/plugins/stop-spammer-registrations-plugin/readme.txt

 Tags: spam, registration, spammers, MU
 Donate link: http://www.amazon.com/gp/product/1456336584?ie=UTF8&tag=thenewjt30page&linkCode=as2&camp=1789&creative=390957&creativeASIN=1456336584
 Requires at least: 2.8
-Tested up to: 3.1
+Tested up to: 3.2
 Contributors: Keith Graham
-Stable tag: 2.0
+Stable tag: 2.20

-This plugin checks against StopForumSpam.com, Project Honeypot and BotScout to to prevent spammers from registering or making comments.
+The Stop Spammer Registrations Plugin checks against StopForumSpam.com, Project Honeypot and BotScout to to prevent spammers from registering or making comments.

 == Description ==
-This plugin checks against StopForumSpam.com, Project Honeypot and BotScout to to prevent spammers from registering or making comments.
+The Stop Spammer Registrations Plugin checks against StopForumSpam.com, Project Honeypot and BotScout to to prevent spammers from registering or making comments.

-The Stop Spammer Registrations plugin works by checking the IP address, email and user id of anyone who tries to register, login, or leave a comment.
+The Stop Spammer Registrations Plugin works by checking the IP address, email and user id of anyone who tries to register, login, or leave a comment.
 This effectively blocks spammers who try to register on blogs or leave spam.
 It checks a users credentials against up to three databases: <a href="http://www.stopforumspam.com/">Stop Forum Spam</a>, <a href="http://www.projecthoneypot.org/">Project Honeypot</a>, and <a href="http://www.botscout.com/">BotScout</a>.
 In order to use the Project HoneyPot or BotScout spam databases you will need to register at those sites and get a free API key.
 Stop Forum Spam does not require a key so this plugin will work immediately without getting a key.
 The API key for Stop Forum Spam is only used for reporting spam.

+In addition to checking on the top forum spam databases, the plugin will optionally check agains several email spam DNSBL sites such as spamhaus, dsbl, sorbs, spamcop, ordb, and njabl.
+In testing, this sometimes caught spam that the comment spam databases missed.

+Optionally, a webmaster can specify that disposable emails be denied.
+These disposable emails are frequently used by spammers to hide their identity.
+They have a certain legitimate use in that they can provide anonymity to users.
+Legitimate commenters will probably not feel the need to remain annonymous, though.
+The plugin detects about 500 disposable email domains, but there are probably many more.

-This plugin keeps track of the last 25 spammer emails and IP addresses in a cache to avoid pinging databases more often than necessary.
-The results of the last 25 checks are saved and displayed.
+This plugin keeps track of a number spammer emails and IP addresses in a cache to avoid pinging databases more often than necessary.
+The results of the most recent checks are saved and displayed under settings.
+The size of the history and bad user lists can be set from 10 to 100.
+This information is stored in an array in the WP options table.
+The size of the array can raise the resource requirements of WordPress, which is already pushing the resource limits of some hosts, so keep the cache small.

 In case a user results in a false positive on one of the spam databases there is a white list that can be entered of email address or IP addresses.
 This will allow such users to register, login and comment on the bog.